sigmacomputing/plugin/README.md

 #### useActionTrigger()

-- `configId : string` - The ID of the action trigger from the Plugin Config
+- `configId : string` - The config ID corresponding to the action trigger

 Returns a callback function to trigger one or more action effects for a given action trigger